ma-sharifi/minibankc/README.md

 You can run it from Maven directly using the Spring Boot Maven plugin.
 $ ./mvnw spring-boot:run
+OR
+$ mvn spring-boot:run -Dspring-boot.run.profiles=dev/prod/test or with out profile, it will use with default

 # To build the code as a docker image, open a command-line
-# window and execute the following command for each of module:
+# window and execute the following command:
 $ mvn clean package dockerfile:build
 OR
 $ ./mvnw spring-boot:build-image